Team Rubicon: Partnerships

-Clay Hunt Fellows Program
+Clay Hunt Fellow's Program

-The Clay Hunt Fellows Program is a leadership development fellowship created by Team Rubicon.
+The Clay Hunt Fellow's Program is a leadership development fellowship created by Team Rubicon.
 It is named after Clay Hunt, one of the original members of Team Rubicon who suffered from PTSD and depression and died by suicide in 2011.
 It was founded in 2013 as a 12-month program, but has since been changed to a 6-month program.
 On February 12, 2015, a veteran suicide prevention bill, the Clay Hunt Suicide Prevention for American Veterans Act or the Clay Hunt SAV "Suicide Prevention for American Veterans" Act, named in his honor, became law.

 Television show

-In 2023, a Team Rubicon show aired on The Roku Channel, hosted by Kevin O'Connor.
+In 2023, a Team Rubicon show aired on The Roku Channel, hosted by Kevin O'Connor in 2023.